CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-*HTTP Status Code* : 404 -- The pod's ID was not found.
+*HTTP Status Code* : 404 \-- The pod\'s ID was not found.

-*HTTP Status Code* : 403 -- The current user does not have permission to update the pod.
+*HTTP Status Code* : 403 \-- The current user does not have permission to update the pod.

 <p>&nbsp;</p>
 </details>

 ### Pods

 Manage the collection of all the pod in the MAAS.